adventuresin9/NetworkRecipes/README.md

 	aux/listen -q -d $serviced -n /lib/namespace.for.net5 /net.alt/tcp

 This will run the standard services from /rc/bin/service.
-To add authentication, add the auth services, and auth/keyfs may be rewuired to get the keys in the namespace;
+To add authentication, add the auth services, and auth/keyfs may be required to get the keys in the namespace;

 	auth/keyfs -wp -m /mnt/keys /adm/keys
 	aux/listen -q -t /rc/bin/service.auth -d $serviced -n /lib/namespace.for.net5 /net.alt/tcp

- When crossing authdom boundries, entries for those systems may need to be added to /lib/ndb/local, common, or additional ones made, so that an auth server is specified.
+ When crossing authdom boundries, entries for those systems may need to be added to /lib/ndb/local, common, or additional ndb files, so that an auth server is specified.